scott cunningham

 Part II: Statistical Foundations

-Part III: Measurement and Description
+Part III: Inference and Regression

-Mar 10, 12 TBD Exam 1
+Mar 10, 12 Multivariate Regression and Review Exam 1 (Thu Mar 12)

 Mar 14–22 Spring Recess — No Classes

-Part IV: Prediction
+Part IV: Prediction and Machine Learning

 Part V: Causal Inference

-Apr 21, 23 TBD Exam 2
+Apr 21, 23 Difference-in-Differences and Review Exam 2 (Thu Apr 23)

-Apr 28 Review and Project Presentations Presentations
+Apr 28 Project Presentations Presentations

 May 11 Final Report Due (Exam Period)